 Overview:

 The Vermont Veterans Committee on Homelessness (VVCH) is a statewide organization that serves both federally recognized Continua of Care.
 Vermont Coalition to End Homelessness (VCEH) is the organization that represents the Balance of State Continuum of Care (VT 500).
 The Chittenden County Homeless Alliance (CCHA) is the organization that represents the Chittenden County Continuum of Care (VT 501).
-This policy is specific to The Chittenden County Homeless Alliance
+This policy is specific to the Chittenden County Homeless Alliance.

 This appendix outlines the process Assessment Hubs and Assessment Partners with CCHA will use to assist Veterans in gaining access to Veteran specific resources.
 Referral Partners will follow CCHA policy and procedures to refer Veterans, like all persons, to the local Assessment Hub to participate in coordinated entry

 The stated goal of the Veteran’s Homeless programs is to end homelessness among Veterans.
 The resources available are federal, state, local and private funded programs.
-In addition to Veteran-specific resources, Veterans will have equal access to non-Veteran CE specific resources that remain available to the non-Veteran community.
+In addition to Veteran-specific resources, Veterans can access non-Veteran specific resources for people experiencing homelessness through the Coordinated Entry process.

 The VVCH will follow the CCHA Coordinated Entry policies and procedures in Chittenden County, unless there is a required variance outlined by the U.S. Department of Veterans Affairs or HUD, specific to Veteran resources.